The President's Words

 Speeches and Speechwriting in the Modern White House

-Michael Nelson and Russell L. Riley, editors
+Edited by Michael Nelson and Russell L. Riley

 When Ronald Reagan invoked “a shining city on a hill” or George H. W. Bush “a thousand points of light,” their words were engraved on the public’s consciousness as signatures to their personal beliefs and a catalysts for political action.
 Such iconic phrases in presidential speeches are often the creation of presidential speechwriters, who are entrusted with framing a message consistent with each administration's broad goals and reflecting each president’s personality and rhetorical skills.

 This book takes a closer look at presidential speeches over the course of six administrations.
 Editors Michael Nelson and Russell Riley have brought together an outstanding team of academics and professional writers—including nine former speechwriters who worked for every president from Nixon to Clinton—to examine how the politics and crafting of presidential rhetoric serve the various roles of the presidency.
 They consider four types of speeches: convention acceptance speeches, inaugural addresses, state of the union addresses, and crisis and other landmark speeches that often rise out of unpredictable circumstances.
 Together, these scholars and writers enable readers to sort out the idiosyncratic from the institutional while gaining insider perspectives on the operating style and rhetorical manner of each of the six presidents.

 “An important addition to the library of any researcher interested in the implications of democracy and oratory in the modern American presidency.”

 “A solid addition to the literature on presidential speechwriting for scholars seeking to understand how the sausage is made.”